Liberty Inspires Trust

-The most recent horse to come to us, Zeke, eats his meals in the breezeway of the barn while I come and go and fill buckets and place hay.
-The first few days with him led me to wager that he had never in his six years of life been in the presence of humans without either being locked up or wearing a halter and lead rope.
+One of the most recent horses to come to us, Zeke (first photo above), eats his meals in the breezeway of the barn while I come and go and fill buckets and place hay.
+After the first few days with him I wagered that he had never in his six years of life been in the presence of humans without either being locked up or wearing a halter and lead rope.
 He was mystified.
 He didn’t really know what to do with himself.
 No one was hauling him out to the round pen, or throwing a saddle on his back.
 Or wiggling a lead rope in his face.

 A horse at liberty trusts you more, because by allowing him to be at liberty you are trusting him more.
 He will never feel trapped by a rope.
 He will be there with you because he wants to be, not because he has to be.
 He has a choice in the matter.

-And another plus: when you boil it down, trust is safer than control.
+And another plus: when you boil it down, trust is safer than physical control.

 Mustang Maddy (Madison Shambaugh) gains the trust of unhandled mustangs fresh from the wild, and teaches them everything they need to know up to and including riding the horse, all without a halter, lead rope, bridle or saddle.
 Usually in a week or less.
 Completely at liberty.
 And she has videos.
 Check them out.

 I’m not a professional trainer.
 I do not do it for a living.
 But I am a student of what works.
 Logic and common sense, to a fault, I suppose.
 And the purpose of these concepts, and this page, is to provide some simple discoveries to folks who love their horses and want to give them an environment in which there can be real communication, understanding, structure, compassion, growth, and trust.